-How to Build and Structure a Node.js MVC Application
+How to Build and Structure a Node.js MVC Application — SitePoint

 routes.js file:

-const Note = require('./controllers/note');
+const Note = require("./controllers/note");

-We have to replace each hander with our new functions, so we should have our routes file as follows:
+We have to replace each handler with our new functions, so we should have our routes file as follows:

 {

-path: '/note',
+path: "/note",

 handler: Note.create,